Amed Rosario Preview, Player Props: Dodgers vs. Guardians

 Amed Rosario At The Plate

-- Rosario has 23 doubles, six triples, six home runs and 23 walks while batting .257.
+- Rosario is batting .257 with 23 doubles, six triples, six home runs and 23 walks.

+- Rosario has picked up a hit in 65.5% of his 113 games this season, with at least two hits in 22.1% of them.

-- Rosario has driven in a run in 37 games this season (32.7%), including 12 games with more than one RBI (10.6%).
-He has also driven home three or more of his team's runs in two contests.
+- Rosario has picked up an RBI in 32.7% of his games this year, with more than one RBI in 10.6% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.